NeymarJohn/grpc_working/src/csharp/README.md

 - ext:
   The extension library that wraps C API to be more digestible by C#.
-- GrpcApi:
-  API examples for math.proto and testservice.proto
 - GrpcCore:
   The main gRPC C# library.
-- InteropClient:
-  Client for interop testing.
-- MathClient:
+- GrpcApi:
-  An example client that sends some requests to math server.
+  API examples for math.proto.